model-driven-devops/mdd/exercises/initial-setup.md

 ./play.sh ciscops.mdd.show_oc --limit=hq-rtr1
 ```

+> Note: The same applies as above to developing running in the container.

 ## Testing
 At this point, you should be able to show the config data for the hosts in the inventory.